Lisa Hickey was beautiful twice, and she hated herself for it.

 ♦◊♦

-One day a few months after my new regime, I dashed straight from work to pick up my daughter from a birthday party.
+One day a few months after my new regime, I dashed straight from work to pick up my daughter at a birthday party.
 Parents that I had known for years didn’t recognize me.
-One eight-year old eating ice cream said solemnly “Mrs. Hickey, did they turn you into a movie star?”
+One eight-year-old eating ice cream said solemnly “Mrs. Hickey, did they turn you into a movie star?”

 ♦◊♦